builtbybel/control-uwp/README.md

 - Support me via a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=donate@builtbybel.com&lc=US&item_name=%20Builtbybel&no_note=0&cn=&currency_code=USD&bn=PP-DonationsBF:btn_donateCC_LG.gif:NonHosted)
 - Create a [pull request](https://github.com/builtbybel/control-uwp/pulls) to help me fixing bugs and implementing new features
 - Report issues and bugs [here](https://github.com/builtbybel/control-uwp/issues)

+After a few weeks of experimentation work (sense and nonsense of such an application) around the app and concept, I decided to continue this project.
+The first preview can now be tested.
+Everyone is also welcome to help and to donate a page of convenient settings.

 ## Credits